joanmarcriera/ceilometer-plugin-fiware/README.md

 ram_allocation_ratio=1.5
 cpu_allocation_ratio=16
 ```
-Replace the values with your Openstack installation information.
+Replace the values with your Openstack installation information (where netlist is the list of the names of your external networks).

 2. Open this folder and copy the __region__ folder from the github repository
 ```